SlimeDog/State-Of-Play/README.md

 ## AggressiveAnimals
 - Compatible with 1.21.3 PaperMC and SpigotMC
-- ⚠️ Compatible with 1.21.4 on PaperMC only; throws an error on SpigotMC
+- ⚠️ Compatible with 1.21.4 on PaperMC only

 ## BiomeRemap
 - Compatible with 1.21.4 PaperMC and SpigotMC